Venom590/RoleBasedSecurity/README.md

 ## Build
-- Using a terminal
+- Using the terminal
     - Navigate to the root directory of this project
     - Execute `mvn install -DskipTests` to build jars
     - Now a jar-file was created, you can simply run it via `java -jar /target/role-base-security-X-Y.jar` where 'X' and 'Y' represent the version you are using
-- Using a IDE
+- Using an IDE
- - Switch to the default run configurations, if you changed them
+    - Open the class de.unileipzig.bis.rbs.testApp.TestApp
- - Rightclick 'TestApp.java' at 'de.unileipzig.bis.rbs.testApp' and then 'Run TestApp.main()'
+    - Start the main method of this class (way of doing that depends on the IDE you're using)

 ## Database
 As mentioned before a H2 database is used.
-The automatically read database schema is located at 'root/src/main/resources/schema.sql' and creates 5 base tables which are necessary for this project.
+The automatically applied database schema file is located at '/src/main/resources/schema.sql' and defines 5 base tables which are necessary for this project.
 - rbs_roles, which contains information about the roles used
 - rbs_users, where basic user information is stored
 - rbs_objects, here are global IDs for all objects, created by custom tables, stored